 The complexity of the human brain’s form exceeds almost all the wonderful structures in the physical universe known to date.
 The brain, putting together 100 billion neurons with 100 trillion connections, is a machine of giant intricacy, having about one quadrillion synapses.

 For every neuron cell in the brain, there are about 10 million connections on average.
-This means that all together, there are 10 septillion (10 followed by 24 zeros) synapses in the human brain!
-With so many connections, how could it not be interesting to try to build an artificial brain model by replicating the same frame and developing hired material content in it?
+This means that altogether, there are 10 septillions (10 followed by 24 zeros) synapses in the human brain!
+With so many connections, how could it not be interesting to try to build an artificial brain model by replicating the same frame and developing hired material contained in it?

 The world’s largest supercomputer, with a million-processor-core Spiking Neural Network Architecture (SpiNNaker) and designed to work in the same way as the human brain, was switched on in 2018.
 The machine was capable of completing more than 200 million million actions per second, with each of its chips having 100 million transistors.

 In another attempt at creating an artificial brain, IBM plans to release Qiskit Runtime later this year, allowing it to continue building the 1121-qubit Condor computer in 2023 with minimal impact on individual qubit performance.

 - 1 The process of building an artificial brain

 - 2 The journey and challenges

 - 3 Semi-conscious Artificial Intelligence

 - 4 What if the mind intends to finish the human race?